ASEAN wary AUKUS pact could stoke power rivalry - The Scoop

-BANDAR SERI BEGAWAN – Southeast Asian nations have responded cautiously to the recent announcement of a trilateral security agreement between the US, UK and Australia, fearing it could spark an arms race in the South China Sea.
+BANDAR SERI BEGAWAN – Southeast Asian nations have responded cautiously to the recent announcement of a trilateral security agreement between the US, UK and Australia, fearing it could spark an arms race in the Indo-Pacific.

 Brunei, the current chair of ASEAN, said there are diverging views on the alliance among the bloc’s members, but that ASEAN is worried the pact may provoke further tension between western powers and China.

-Speaking at a news conference Wednesday, Brunei’s Second Minister of Foreign Affairs YB Dato Erywan Yusof said that ASEAN should remain central to any security arrangement in the Indo-Pacific.
+Speaking at a news conference Wednesday, Brunei’s Second Minister of Foreign Affairs YB Dato Erywan Yusof said that ASEAN should remain central to any security arrangement in the region.

 “Whatever the intention of AUKUS, the concern is that it may lead to further tension,” he told reporters, after briefing them on the ASEAN foreign ministers’ meeting held Monday.